Resources from Minnesota community action agencies.

 Child Care Assistance can often by arranged by your local non-profit community agency.
 This state of Minnesota funding program provides subsidies to help pay for a family’s child care expenses, and it usually involves a sliding fee scale.
 This program is also usually supported by federal government grants.
 So families will need to pay only what they can afford to.

 This resource is for families who meet income guidelines, and who need help paying for child care so that they can work, attend job training, or school.
+The community action agencies in Minnesota can provide more details.
 As indicated, the client will still need to pay a portion of the child care cost, and this will be considered a co-pay and is based on family income and size.

 Emergency Housing Assistance can be administered, and is focused on preventing evictions, foreclosures, and general homelessness in Minnesota.
 Grants paid out are usually equivalent to one month's payment.
 At the same time a client will be enrolled in case management services to eliminate barriers to maintaining permanent housing and employment.